bennett-daniel/bennett-daniel.github.io/pages/research.md

 ## Mood, attention, and reinforcement learning

-In my empirical experiental work, I'm very interested in the question of how human mood states interact with cognitive processes like attention, learning, and decision making and decision making.
+In my empirical experiental work, I'm very interested in the question of how human mood states interact with cognitive processes like attention, learning, and decision making.
 For instance, how does being in a bad mood change the way we learn about the world around us?
 Does being in a good mood make us more likely to engage in risky behaviour?
 Do effects of this kind differ across people in a way that might explain why some people are prone to mood disorders?

 Representative publication:
 - Bennett, D., & Niv, Y. (2020).
 Opening Burton's clock: Psychiatric insights from computational cognitive models.
 Chapter in *The Cognitive Neurosciences* (6th edition; M. Gazzaniga, ed.). [[pdf]](https://psyarxiv.com/y2vzu/)